JuliaApproximation/ApproxFun.jl/README.md

 # High precision

-Solving differential equations with high precision types is avaiable.
+Solving differential equations with high precision types is available.
 The following calculates `e` to 300 digits by solving the ODE `u' = u`:

 ```julia
 with_bigfloat_precision(1000) do